CeliaSagas/Toxic-Rank/MVP.md

 # Cleaning

 <br><br>
-Text cleaning involves removing punctuation, stopwords, underscores, and empty spaces, as well as characters from other languages.
+Text cleaning involves removing punctuation, stopwords, underscores, repeating letters (such as "aaaaaahhhhhhhhh") and empty spaces, as well as characters from other languages.

         def to_token(text):